You have turned-in this assignment. You can review the lesson and see your previous answers.

 It features symmetrical layouts, intricate detailing, and the use of natural materials such as wood, stone, and brick.

-The shape of the roof often includes peaks, small upper level windows, or overhanging edges that add character to the design.
+The shape of the roof often includes peaks, small upper level windows or overhanging edges that add character to the design.

 The front of the building may have columns, arches, and detailed trim work.

-This elegant style has stood the test of time and is often associated with prestige, with grand and powerful buildings.
+This elegant style has stood the test of time and is often associated with prestige, with grand and powerful buildings, and many people were sentimental about it.

 It made people feel warm and nostalgic.